Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Opera: Sleek and Chromium-based

-The main difference between Opera and Chrome is the sidebar, and you can use the sidebar to quickly access certain features or to switch between workspaces.
+The main difference between Opera One and Chrome is the sidebar.
+Thanks to you can quickly access certain features or switch between workspaces.

 Some users might not like this feature, and if you want to save some space, you can turn the sidebar off from the settings.